Flown the Nest

-We discovered a Robin nest early this spring on our 2nd floor drainpipe next to our bedroom window; it was still pretty cold at night and mommy bird faithfully sat on those eggs.
+We discovered a Robin nest early this spring on our 2nd-floor drainpipe next to our bedroom window; it was still pretty cold at night and mommy bird faithfully sat on those eggs.

-I heard the male Robin sing every day and saw both coming and going once the eggs hatched.
-We couldn't see in at first.
+sing every day and saw both coming and going once the eggs hatched.
+We couldn't see it at first.

-Eventually we got a look after they were born with a camera taped to a piece of wood or holding a mirror when the parents were away.
+Eventually, we got a look after they were born with a camera taped to a piece of wood or holding a mirror when the parents were away.
 It was a fascinating experience.

-I sang songs and whistled songs every day to the Robins and we had some non verbal communication.
+I sang songs and whistled songs every day to the Robins and we had some non-verbal communication.